David-Flurin/selfexplainer/readme.md

 To reproduce the results from the report, use the configuration files in the *config_files/* directory for the respective dataset.
 To change the synthetic dataset from single-label to multi-label mode, set the configuration field *multilabel=True*.

 ## Evaluate model
 To evaluate a model, use the file *evaluate_selfexplainer.py* in the *evaluation/* directory.
-Change the settings defined in the file to fit your environment.
+Change the settings defined in the file (from line 164-192) to fit your environment.
 The attribution masks are first generated and then evaluated with a bunch of metrics (see file *compute_scores.py*).
 To print averaged metrics, run
 ```
 python print_selfexplainer_mean_scores.py path_to_results_file
 ```